How micro, mobile and ITM approaches help financial institutions balance the experiences consumers want with the efficiency bank branches need

 While there may be no one branch format that’s the model for the modern banking experience, it’s clear that consumers want to bank close-by.
 “Even as digital and fintech banking options gain traction, customers still prize personal experience from their primary financial institutions – according to three separate surveys on banking satisfaction,” reports Believe in Banking.
 Further, ICBA data shows “69% of U.S. adults cite the importance of banking with a locally based financial institution, while 70% cite the importance of personal banking relationships,” which tend to start at the branch.

 There’s no doubt the banking relationship hinges on branches for success, but not all of them need to be the big splashy variety to satisfy consumer demand or even to maximize market presence.
 While it’s important to have flagship branches strategically positioned within a bank’s retail network, equally essential are the smaller formats that link to the larger ones.
-In fact, some of the best forward-thinking branch designs fall into the “small but mighty” category.
+In fact, some of the best future-thinking bank branch designs fall into the “small but mighty” category.
 Whether it’s microbranches, mobile branches or a drive-up ITM, financial institutions have gotten creative with their custom applications and smaller footprints.

 When Eastern Bank needed to rightsize their branches to meet changing market demands, they tapped Adrenaline to design more efficient, smaller branches for their retail network.
 These formats would ideally bring down operational costs, but not short-circuit customer experience or operational efficiency.
 Following an in-depth market analysis, we recommend four prototype branch formats – cashless, self-serve, micro and reduced-full-service – powered by universal banking and piloted based on each area’s growth potential.
 With four versions of an ideal branch experience and a strategy for implementation across their network, Eastern Bank has the right branch for the right place.